Please try searching something.

 - The

-field is optional: if the currency value is not provided in the order body by the merchant, then it will be taken from the terminal settings;
+currencyfield is optional: if the currency value is not provided in the order body by the merchant, then it will be taken from the terminal settings;

 - Create a

-- Redirect your customer to the approve URL received in the previous step;
+POSTrequest toapi_init_zimplerendpoint (see the API documentation here) and as a response you will receive a parameter calledzimpler_approve_url; - Redirect your customer to the approve URL received in the previous step;

 - The customer can now either authorise the Zimpler payment or cancel it.
 If the payment gets cancelled, DECTA will send a webhook about a failed Zimpler payment and the payment status will be changed to Failed;